Moldova

 Healthcare – Public and Private

-There are available two Medical Insurance coverages:
+There are two medical insurance coverages:

 • Compulsory health insurance